madslundt/DotNetBaseSample/README.md

-# NetCoreBaseSample
+# DotNetBaseSample
-Template to get started with a simple .NET Core API including CQRS and event-based models.
+Template to get started with a simple .NET 5 API including CQRS and event-based models.

 Src has been split into several projects:
  - **Api**: Api entry point containing controllers and configurations.